jp-ryuji/ts-monorepo-boilerplate/docs/overview.md

 # Project Overview

-This boilerplate provides a complete starting point for building SaaS applications with a modern tech stack.
+This boilerplate provides a complete starting point for building TypeScript applications with a modern tech stack.
 It includes a NestJS backend API, Next.js frontend, PostgreSQL database, and Redis for caching, all containerized with Docker for easy development and deployment.

 ## Key Features